STEllAR-GROUP/hpx/docs/sphinx/manual/hpx_runtime_and_resources.rst

    users via the standard mechanisms of choosing a scheduler (command line options).
-If you would like to experiment with a custom scheduler the resource partitioner example ``shared_priority_queue_scheduler.cpp`` contains a fully implemented scheduler with logging etc. to make exploration easier.
+If you would like to experiment with a custom scheduler the resource partitioner example ``shared_priority_queue_scheduler.cpp`` contains a fully implemented scheduler with logging, etc. to make exploration easier.

 To choose a scheduler and custom mode for a thread pool, pass additional options when creating the thread pool like this::